- Ittf nodes, The Indented Text Tree Format

 JsWizzi - Variable declaration and interpolation

-1 root2 $3 var name = 'stefi';4 var options = {5 title: 'Chapter 1'6 };7 node title is ${options.title}8 node name is ${name}
+1 root 2 $ 3 var name = 'stefi'; 4 var options = { 5 title: 'Chapter 1' 6 }; 7 node title is ${options.title} 8 node name is ${name}

 root